9.1 Reviewing eligibility

 Events that prompt immediate review

-After reviewing the PA with the recipient, it may be necessary to change the participation requirements or determine that the recipient is ineligible for assistance.
+After reviewing the plan with the recipient, it may be necessary to change the participation requirements or determine that the participant is ineligible for assistance.

 Ineligibility for non-compliance reasons

-• refusal to accept a referral for participation in an employment assistance activity, including a community placement or employment placement, without a reasonable cause
+- refusal to accept a referral for participation in an employment assistance activity, without a reasonable cause

-Applicants or participants who quit or are fired from their job are not subject to a period of ineligibility unless the applicant or participant fails to make reasonable efforts to accept and maintain full-time, part-time or casual employment or to participate in an employment assistance activity.
+Participants who quit or are fired from their job are not subject to a period of ineligibility unless the participant fails to make reasonable efforts to accept and maintain employment or to participate in an employment assistance activity.

 Where a delivery agent has been approved to deliver the Ontario Works Addiction Services Initiative (ASI), a recipient may be made ineligible if they refuse screening, assessment or treatment for substance addiction that is a barrier to participation or employment.

-If an applicant or member of the applicant’s benefit unit indicates that they will not accept employment or participate in employment assistance activities, assistance for the applicant can be refused or reduced for the benefit unit, until the applicant or member of the benefit unit agrees to participate.
+If a recipient or member of the recipient’s benefit unit indicates that they will not accept employment or participate in employment assistance activities, assistance for the recipient can be refused or reduced for the benefit unit, until the recipient or member of the benefit unit agrees to participate.

-If a recipient or other member of the recipient’s benefit unit does not comply with or meet the participation requirements, assistance for the applicant or member of the benefit unit will be cancelled or reduced for one month for the first occurrence and three months for all subsequent occurrences.
-At the discretion of the Administrator, a recipient serving a period of ineligibility may be issued a drug card if the administrator is satisfied that the recipient requires prescription drugs to treat a serious illness or health condition.
+If a participant or other member of their benefit unit does not comply with or meet the participation requirements, assistance for the participant or member of the benefit unit will be cancelled or reduced for one month for the first occurrence and three months for all subsequent occurrences.
+At the discretion of the administrator, an individual serving a period of ineligibility may be issued a drug card if the administrator is satisfied that the individual requires prescription drugs to treat a serious illness or health condition.

 Where the assistance is reduced because of non-compliance, the amount of the reduction is equal to the basic needs amount, shelter amount and benefits or the basic needs amount and benefits (in a board and lodging situation) for that individual.
 The non-compliant participant is required to attend all participation and financial reviews that are scheduled for the benefit unit.